Feefo service rating

 Consider the terrain

+If your walking holiday is on coastal paths then tackle some sandy tracks.
+If you’ll be traversing rocky trails or forests with abundant vegetation, go on treks emulating that terrain.
+Some core-muscle strength exercises will also benefit your balance.
 If your walking holiday is in the hills or includes tough ascents and descents, you’ll want to condition yourself for the stamina and endurance required.
 Find a steep road or even stairs with a significant height gain.
 Then walk up and back down.
 Do this once initially and work towards repeating it, perhaps four to six times.
-You should also add some resistance training, including squats and lunges to get your legs and gluts fired up.
+You should also add some resistance training, including squats and lunges to get your legs and glutes fired up.

 Take it to the next level

-Go on a long walk – in the range of two to four five – every seven days or so.
+Go on a long walk – in the range of two to four hours – every seven days or so.
 You can pack a lunch as well as explore scenic local trails to make it fun and interesting.
 The goal is to build up to a half or full day of walking, as specified by the grade of your holiday.
 This allows you to assess how your body feels and how your feet fare, plus you can make adjustments as well as factor in time you might need for a bit of rest and recovery.

 As it gets closer to the time of your departure, be sure to do some of these longer walks on successive days.
 Getting your body used to waking up tired and having to go again is good both as a physical and mental training exercise.